peterpuglisi/devops/git.md

 ### Reset

-- Recovers what was added to the index/staging area `git reset`
+- Reverts what was added to the index/staging area:
+`git reset`
+`git restore --staged .`

 ## Revert all local and added changes to cloned and committed state